How to Build a SOC Assistant with TensorFlow and PyTorch

 Practical tutorial: Detect threats with AI: building a SOC assistant

-- Scikit-Learn (for preprocessing and feature extraction)
+- Scikit-Learn for preprocessing, vectorization, and feature extraction

 pip install tensorflow pytorch pandas scikit-learn